mahmoudimus/xpparser/README.md

 ## License

-Copyright (C) 2016-2017
+Copyright (C) 2016-2019
-  David Baelde, Anthony Lick and Sylvain Schmitz (ENS Cachan).
+  David Baelde, Anthony Lick and Sylvain Schmitz (ENS Paris-Saclay).

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by